Thitipoom Techaapaikhun: Career

-Thitipoom started as a model and became one of the new hosts of Bang Channel's Five Live Fresh in 2014.
-He made his acting debut in Room Alone 401-410, a 2014 television series by GMMTV.
-He later got the support role of Kao alongside Tawan Vihokratana for Kiss: The Series and Kiss Me Again and as Em in SOTUS: The Series.
+Thitipoom started as a model and became one of the new hosts of Bang Channel's Five Live Fresh in 2013.

+He made his acting debut in Room Alone 401–410, a 2014 television series by GMMTV.
+He later got the supporting role of Kao alongside Tawan Vihokratana for Kiss: The Series and Kiss Me Again and as M in SOTUS.

-In 2017, he got the main role of Apo in Water Boyy: The Series, a TV remake of a film with the same name and reprised his role as Em in SOTUS S: The Series.
+In 2017, he got the main role of Apo in Water Boyy, a TV remake of a film with the same name and reprised his role as Em in SOTUS.

-In 2019, he reprised his role as Kao, this time as a main role, in the third installment of Kiss The Series titled Dark Blue Kiss, alongside Tawan.
+In 2019, he reprised his role as Kao, this time as a main lead, in the third installment of Kiss: The Series titled Dark Blue Kiss, alongside Tawan.

 He also starred in Classic Again, a Thai remake of the 2003 South Korean romantic drama The Classic and is working on I Need Romance 3.
+In 2022, he starred as Alex in the series The Warp Effect.

+He continued his career with significant roles, notably starring in the 2023 series Cherry Magic, the highly anticipated Thai adaptation of a popular Japanese manga.
+In the series, he played the main character, Achi, a man who gains the ability to read minds after turning 30.
+The show, which paired him with Tawan, was well-received by fans in Thailand and globally, leading to trending topics on social media and high ratings.

+In 2024, he took on the lead role of Home in the series Peaceful Property.
+Recently he made a guest appearance in Break Up Service, where he portrayed the new love interest of a character played by Tawan.

+Other ventures

+Outside his acting career, New co-owns a spa called Bamboo Secrets along with Tawan Vihokratana and his own online clothing brand, Newwave.
+He is also an active stock trader.